That’s why proof of ‘standard income’ is often something we don’t have when it comes to applying for a home loan.

-At Pepper Money, we offer a range of variable interest rates depending on your individual circumstances.
+At Pepper Money, we offer a range of variable interest rates depending on your individual circumstances and the product you apply for.
 A decision on your rate will be based on a range of different factors including;

 - The amount you need to borrow against the property value; known as the Loan-to-Value Ratio (LVR)

 - Credit history

 - And whether the loan is to purchase an owner-occupied property or an investment property.

 There are fees and charges associated with every home loan which should be factored in when saving your deposit.
 For example, establishment/application fee, monthly administration fee, legal fees, stamp duty and mortgage risk fee (if applicable).

 Get in touch with one of our Lending Specialists on 13 73 77 to understand the full list of fees on a Pepper Money home loan and when these might apply.
 Alternatively you can view a high level summary of our home loan fees here.

 Your Pepper Money Home Loan Journey can take up to six weeks – this is the typical timeframe for a home purchase, however the process may be quicker if all the necessary documentation is provided sooner.